Mohammed-Alramahi/data-structures-and-algorithms/401-challenges/stack-queue-animal-shelter/stack-queue-animal-shelter.md

 ## Approach & Efficiency

-I took the approach of implementing the challenge using queues list as required.
+I took the approach of implementing the challenge using queues as required.

 for **big O:**